algermissen/cassandra-ruby-sharded-workers/README.md

 The design depends on having at least as many consumers as shards to avoid shards that will not be processed.
-A useful extension would be to implement consumers to periodically check for unprocessed shards (for example by looking for a 'last' timestamp in the distant past combined with a missing look) and spawn of additional processing for such a shard.
+A useful extension would be to implement consumers to periodically check for unprocessed shards (for example by looking for a 'last' timestamp in the distant past combined with a missing look) and spawn off additional processing for such a shard.

 Special care must be taken that the lock is reliably touched to prevent other